fivetran/dbt_servicenow/models/docs.md

 {% enddocs %}

 {% docs business_duration %}
-The duration of the task in terms of business hours.
-Represented as an epoch timestamp (seconds from midnight January 1, 1970)
+The duration of the task in terms of business time.
+Represented as an epoch timestamp, or the number of seconds from midnight, January 1, 1970.
 {% enddocs %}

 {% docs business_duration_sec %}